kgilman/kgilman.github.io/_pages/about.md

   - /about.html
 ---

-I am a currently a Member of Technical Staff at MIT Lincoln Laboratory, where I research machine learning for RF signal processing.
+I am a currently a Member of Technical Staff at MIT Lincoln Laboratory researching machine learning for RF signal processing.
 I received my PhD from the Department of Electrical and Computer Engineering at the University of Michigan in 2022, where I was advised by Professor Laura Balzano.

 My research focuses on unsupervised machine learning, statistical signal processing, and optimization.
 I design and analyze new algorithms for problems with big messy data, developing methods with principled modeling techniques and theoretical guarantees.
 I have applied my work across a diverse range of real applications that spans signal processing, computer vision, medical imaging, banking, environmental sensing, and more.
 My favorite problems include
 <ul>